What is relevant life insurance?

 Trusts and beneficiaries

-Writing the policy under a discretionary trust ensures that the payout falls outside the deceased’s estate for inheritance tax purposes and that the money reaches beneficiaries quickly.
-Our partner Broadbench provides the trust documentation as part of the application process and can guide you through the setup.
+Writing the policy under a discretionary trust ensures that the payout falls outside the deceased’s estate for inheritance tax purposes and that the money is distributed to beneficiaries quickly.

 Setting up a policy